Breaching Age Norms on Television

 While channel surfing recently, I stumbled upon Betty White’s Off Their Rockers, a hidden-camera show featuring elderly cast members who approach younger people in public places and catch them off guard by breaching norms.

 Many of the brief segments include elderly women sexually propositioning much younger men, while other pranks include eating off a stranger’s plate at an outdoor café, making out with a blow-up doll in public, and a gray-haired lady standing outside a liquor store who asks a young man to buy her beer because she forgot her ID.

-For the last few years, Betty White herself has defied this norm, first by her appearance in an ad that ran during the 2010 Super Bowl, followed by a Saturday Night Live appearance, a starring role in the sitcom Hot in Cleveland, as well as numerous movie appearances.
+For the last few years, Betty White herself has defied this norm, first by her appearance in an ad that ran during the 2010 Super Bowl, followed by a Saturday Night Live appearance, a starring role in the sitcom Hot in Cleveland, and numerous movie appearances.

-Aside from her comedic talent, what’s so uncommon about Betty White is that she does not appear to be engaged in a battle with the aging process.
-She has white hair and wrinkles, and seems to embrace her age.
-None of the other performers on Off Their Rockers seem to be trying to “defy” their age, but are instead talented comedians who can keep a remarkably straight face while approaching strangers with outrageous requests.
+Aside from her comedic talent, what is so uncommon about Betty White is that she does not appear to be engaged in a battle with the aging process.
+She has white hair and wrinkles, and she seems to embrace her age.
+None of the other performers on Off Their Rockers seem to be trying to defy their age, but are instead talented comedians who can keep a remarkably straight face while approaching strangers with outrageous requests.

-We have an aging population, and as Baby Boomers are gradually reach retirement age, there will soon be millions more Americans over 65.
+We have an aging population, and as baby boomers are gradually reaching retirement age, there will soon be millions more Americans over sixty-five.
 There is much more to life as a senior citizen than facelifts or erectile dysfunction medication, and yet we seldom see full and varied representations of people who happen to be elderly.
 Why do you think that is?